 Literature and Society is a notable literary work by F. R. Leavis.
 A complete discussion of this literary work is given, which will help you enhance your literary skills and prepare for the exam.
-Read the Main texts, Key info, Summary, Themes, Characters, Literary devices, Quotations, Notes, to various questions of Literature and Society.
+Read the Main texts, Key info, Summary, Themes, Characters, Literary devices, Quotations, Notes, and various study materials of Literature and Society.

 Question: Comment on F. R. Leavis’ prose style from your reading of the essay “Literature and Society.”